Source: tempstick.com

 Too much moisture in the air can cause the wood to expand and swell, negatively affecting the instrument’s sound.
 Experts recommend that guitars be kept at an ideal indoor humidity between 40-50% and a temperature of around 72°F.

-Accuracy
+Accuracy and Precision

 The Temp Stick is an excellent model to compare with other models.
 We’ve found that it is the most accurate WiFi temperature monitoring system.

-It has a temperature measuring range of -40°F to 140°F accurate to ±0.4°C (max) and a relative humidity range of 0 to 100% accurate to ±4% RH (max).
+It has a temperature measuring range of -40°F to 140°F accurate to ±0.4°C (max) and a relative humidity range of 0 to 100% correct to ±4% RH (max).
 Any sensor you choose should have similar specifications or better.

 Connectivity Options